benchase33/blog_copy/_posts/2022-06-18-confounding_modification.md

   <img width="700" src="https://benchase33.github.io/testing.github.io/assets/conf_effmod_img/noeffectmodmale.png">
 </p>

 With a more precisely specified population (only males), we find a significant and positive causal effect of surgery on lifespan.
 We can see the same for a population with all females:

 <p align="center">
   <img width="700" src="https://benchase33.github.io/testing.github.io/assets/conf_effmod_img/noeffectmodfemale.png">
 </p>

 for whom surgery has a significant and negative causal effect on lifespan.
-To be clear, sex is **not** a confounder.
+To be clear, biological sex is **not** a confounder.
 It **should not** be controlled for in the same way as a confounder, such as by including it as a predictor in our outcome regression model.
 Let’s see what happens if we do that:

 <p align="center">
   <img width="700" src="https://benchase33.github.io/testing.github.io/assets/conf_effmod_img/effectmodbad.png">